Tristan22400/IAMC_format/README.md

   To go back the command line is : cd ..
 - Run the following command in your terminal : pip install -r requirements.txt --user If this is not working, you need to download Python on your computer and relaunch the command.
+- Go on the Final_script folder by using the cd command.
-- Put the file that you want to translate in the folder File_To_Convert.
+- Put the file that you want to translate in the folder File_To_Convert create it if it does not exist.
-- Execute the Convert_Wiliam_result_IAMC to translate your file by writing the following command line in the terminal : python Convert_Wiliam_result_IAMC-format.py
+- Execute the translation.py file to translate your file by writing the following command line in the terminal : python translation.py
-  You need to be in the Conversion-Script directory to run the file.
+If you want to create an automatic report of the scenario. you can run the following command: python translation.py --arguments report.
+The translation.py file will create two files
 - If you want to convert other file, follow the previous instructions for each file.
-Add the file to folder File_To_Convert and execute the Convert_Wiliam's file.
+Add the file to folder File_To_Convert and follow the previous step.
 - Once, you have translated on the file you want, you can run the merge_csv file with the same command line to merge all files that are in the Folder File_Converted with the command line: python Merge_csv.py

+- If you want to update the aggregation dictionary or the translation dict, you need to run the update_dict.py with the argument aggregation or variable according to the dict you want to modify.
+The command line is then python update_dict.py --arguments aggregations (variables)

 Contributions :

 If you want to contribute to the repository, please follow the following settings in VS Code settings:
-{ "editor.defaultFormatter": "esbenp.prettier-vscode",
+{
 "[python]": {
 "editor.formatOnSave": true,
 "editor.defaultFormatter": "charliermarsh.ruff"
 },
-"editor.formatOnPaste": true,
-"editor.formatOnSave": true}
+"editor.formatOnPaste": true}